Prolitec/cognitive-toolkit-docs/articles/Speech/troubleshooting.md

 ## The RecognitionStatus in the response is `InitialSilenceTimeout`.

 This is usually caused by issues in audio data, such as
-- the audio has a long sileince
+- the audio has a long sileince time at the begining.
+The service will stop the recognition after some number of seconds and returns `InitialSilenceTimeout`.
+- the audio uses unsupported codec format, which makes the audio data be treated as slience.